 Every business, big or small, will own or use some form of intellectual property (IP) but in many cases don’t realise that it’s one of the most valuable assets you can own.
+Find out why understanding confidentiality and licensing may be key to business success.

 The four main types of IP rights are: